NovaSquirrel/HexQuest/README.md

 Totally not related to a certain cereal-based shoot-em-up.
 Simply add a MUCK to the server list as you would an IRC server.

+This way you get all the features HexChat has while using MUCK servers, and more features:

+ * Marker line for new text
+ * Spell check
+ * Character counter (if using my plugin for that)
+ * Separate tabs for pages, where you can just type into them without typing "p name=text"
+ * See your previous conversation with someone when you page them
+ * Shortcut to speed up whispering to people

 ## Features
 Each can be enabled or disabled with `/hquest feature_name on/off`